 BIOL 121.
-General Biology I. (4) Introductory course for students needing two semesters of Biology.
+General Biology I. (4) Introductory course for students needing two semesters of biology.
 Covers fundamental concepts of cell composition, metabolic processes, and introductory genetics.
 Three class hours and three laboratory hours per week.
 Prerequisite: high school biology or consent of instructor.
 Offered every fall.

 BIOL 122.
 General Biology II.
 (4) Second introductory course for students needing two semesters of biology.
 Covers evolutionary and ecological principles and processes and the diversity and complexity of living organisms.
 Three class hours and three laboratory hours per week.
-Prerequisite: Biology 121 or permission of instructor.
+Prerequisite: BIOL 121 or permission of instructor.
 Offered every spring.

 BIOL 209.
 Microbiology.
 (4) Survey of the physiology, morphology, and ecology of bacteria and viruses.
 Emphasis is on medical microbiology.
 Three class hours and two laboratory hours per week.
 No prerequisite.
 Offered every spring.

 BIOL 221.
 General Botany.
 (4) An investigation of plant anatomy and taxonomic groups, with themes of evolution, ecology, and economic botany throughout.
 Three class hours and two laboratory hours per week.
 No prerequisite.
-Offered every other spring.
+Offered every other fall.

 BIOL 312.
 Zoology.
-(4) Explores the form, function, behavior and ecology of animals in an evolutionary context.
+(4) Explores the form, function, behavior, and ecology of animals in an evolutionary context.
 Starting with sponges, different phyla are examined with respect to their external and internal features.
 Three class hours and three laboratory hours per week.
 Prerequisite: two semesters of biology.
 Offered every other fall.